 All excited about the “Arabian Nights” theme for a friend’s bridal shower party?
 We totally understand.
 The decor will be fabulous for sure.
 The menu definitely an adventure into Middle Eastern cuisine.
 But have you thought about the guest favors?

-- your choice of spices (see options below)
+- your choice of spices (*link through Amazon)

 - “magical” sayings or messages printed on strips of paper